Georgetown Law Closed: Wednesday, March 21

 The M.A. in Arab Studies program is distinct from the other School of Foreign Service Masters programs in that it builds intensive study of Arabic language (for those who need it) into its curriculum.
 Thus, the Arabic language requirement will have some bearing on the proposed joint J.D./M.A.A.S. program.

 The first year may be pursued at either the Law Center or Main Campus, primarily depending on the student’s Arabic status.
 In most cases, the first year will be at the Law Center; in those cases in which the student has just completed a course of intensive Arabic language study prior to matriculation, such that a disruption in study of the language would be counterproductive, the student should start at the Main Campus in the appropriate level of Arabic.
-In all cases, before starting Main Campus course work, a student should be at least at an intermediate level of Arabic, i.e., have completed one year or a Summer program in intensive beginning Arabic, totaling 12 credits.
+In all cases, before starting Main Campus coursework, a student should be at least at an intermediate level of Arabic, i.e., have completed one year or a Summer program in intensive beginning Arabic, totaling 12 credits.
+(Note that during the first two years of the program, students may only take courses at the Law Center or at Main Campus; they may not register for courses at both campuses in the same semester until their third and fourth years in the program.)